 NURSES AND BUS DRIVERS

 In order to meet the level of safety and care that we strive for, we need qualified bus drivers and nurses.
-If you or anyone you know has a Level 2 Driver’s License and Air Brakes or a current First Aid Certificate, please contact us at firstname.lastname@example.org or email@example.com.
+If you or anyone you know has a Level 2 Driver’s License or a current First Aid Certificate, please contact us at firstname.lastname@example.org or email@example.com.
 Bus Drivers and nurses are eligible for a camper fee refund or $300 honorarium.
-We need up to three bus drivers and 3 nurses a week.
+We need up to three bus drivers and 3 nurses per week.

 We would love to see you as a part of our team!
 Join us and have a summer you’ll never forget.